heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Auditing.md

 #### Note:

-The configuration of an [Audit Event configuration](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Event) is different from the [Event](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.31/#event-v1-core) API object.
+The configuration of an [](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Event) is different from the [](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.31/#event-v1-core) API object.

 The audit logging feature increases the memory consumption of the API server because some context required for auditing is stored for each request.
 Memory consumption depends on the audit logging configuration.

 ## Audit policy[](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#audit-policy)

 Audit policy defines rules about what events should be recorded and what data they should include.
-The audit policy object structure is defined in the [`audit.k8s.io` API group](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Policy).
+The audit policy object structure is defined in the [](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Policy).
 When an event is processed, it's compared against the list of rules in order.
 The first matching rule sets the _audit level_ of the event.
 The defined audit levels are:

 - `None` - don't log events that match this rule.
 - `Metadata` - log events with metadata (requesting user, timestamp, resource, verb, etc.) but not request or response body.